 The coronavirus pandemic brought a societal focus on the value of home as it became vital to keeping safe from the virus.
 As part of this, the government introduced welcome emergency measures protecting social tenants from eviction and rent increases.
 However, the overcrowding in social housing, poor conditions and the number of people in temporary accommodation laid bare the desperate need for more quality social homes.

 In December of this year, two-year-old Awaab Ishak died as a result of damp and mould in his home in Rochdale, Greater Manchester.
-The 2022 coroner’s report recommended action should be taken to prevent future deaths.
+The 2022 coroner’s report recommended action to prevent future deaths.
 Sheter supported the ‘Awaab’s Law’ campaign to ensure landlords were legally required to meet timescales for responding to serious hazards.

 Social housing today